kjegru/nina-git-documentation/docs/guides/git-workflow-guide.md

 3. **test**: Protected integration testing branch that deploys to test servers.
 4. **dev**: Development branches for individual features (`feat/`) or patches (`fix/`).

+While `production` and `main` may often contain similar code, they serve different purposes.
+The `main` branch is the latest stable code that has been tested, while the `production` branch is the code that is currently live.
+This separation allows for a more controlled deployment process, ensuring that only thoroughly reviewed and approved code reaches production.

+**Resetting the `test` branch from `main` after patches have been accepted or declined is a good practice in your workflow.** This approach ensures that the `test` branch remains a clean and accurate reflection of the current state of `main` plus any new patches that are actively under testing.

+> **Caution:** Force-pushing to a shared branch like `test` can affect other developers working on it.
+Ensure that all team members are aware of this practice and have committed or stashed their work before the reset.

 ## Branching Strategy

 ### 1. `production` Branch